1jorcarver/ORM-eCommerce-BackEnd/README.md

     - use ecommerce_db
 - Use NPM run seed
 - Use NPM start
-- Go to PORT, localhost:3001
+- Use Insomnia to run CRUD tests on PORT, localhost:3001

 ## Credits
 - Trilogy, Module 13